unDan/Unity-Physics-Lab-Work-Immitation/README.md

-# Unity-Physics-Lab-Work-Immitation
+# Unity-Physics-Lab-Work-Simulation
-Immitation of laboratory work in physics (theme: mechanics) I made on Unity as alternative to exam on the 1st course.
+Simulation of laboratory work in physics, that I made on Unity as alternative exam on the 1st course.

 This programm allows to get experimental data for 2 laboratory works of physics faculty in Saint-Petersburg State Electrotechnical University.
-Labs full description can be found here (7н and 5н): http://physicsleti.ru/labs/Methodichki/1semestr/SheinmanLabMech2.pdf
+Full description of Lab works can be found here (7н and 5н): http://physicsleti.ru/labs/Methodichki/1semestr/SheinmanLabMech2.pdf

 You can download the attached .rar archieve to use this program.
 There is a known problem exists: app may not work with some browsers (Firefox, for example), but it definitely works with Microsoft Edge.
 There is how to use this program: